Dave Chappelle Shows Up At Town Hall Meeting To Discuss Police Reform

 Facilitating his comedy comeback, Netflix is paying Dave Chappelle a reported $60 million for three specials, the Inquisitr previously reported, two of which drop on March 21.
 Dave Chappelle’s Netflix comedy specials will be the first such content that he has released in 12 years.

-Two of the specials are coming from Dave’s archive, while the third will be produced by Netflix.
+Two of the specials are coming from Dave’s archive while the third will be produced by Netflix.
 This is a huge deal, both for Chappelle, who has remained off the comedy radar for years, and for Netflix.
 The two previously recorded standups include one from Austin City Limits circa April 2015 and another from the Hollywood Palladium recorded in March 2016.
 He will be touring this month as well.
 Dave Chappelle hosted Saturday Night Live in November 2016 as part of his reentry into the entertainment circuit.

 [Featured Image by Scott Roth/Invision/AP Images]